top of page

 Participants keep their bowls as a tangible reminder.

 Where?
-Sessions are currently being offered in 3 ways:
+Sessions are currently offered in 3 ways:

 * Virtually via Zoom